-The consolidated entity operates in four primary operating segments providing services to Australian corporate and Australian government customers.
+The consolidated entity operates in four primary operating segments providing services to corporate and government customers.
 The Voice segment relates to the provision of voice telecommunications services.
-The Data segment relates to the provision of services utilising the Macquarie data network.
-The Hosting segment relates to the provision of services utilising the Macquarie data hosting facility.
+The Data segment relates to the provision of services utilising the Macquarie Telecom data network.
+The Hosting segment relates to the provision of services utilising Macquarie Telecom's data hosting facilities.
 The Mobile segment relates to the provision of mobile telecommunications services.